Best Google Assistant Speaker Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Google speakers you can buy in 2019.

 Thanks to Google's class-leading Search, there's no denying the best Google Assistant speakers deliver excellent results when trying to test its knowledge on that random 80s actor or the capital of Afghanistan.
 The tricky bit is making sure you get a Google speaker that sounds good, too.

 Whether you want Bluetooth or wi-fi, an aux input or compatibility with a certain streaming service, we can help you find the best Google Assistant speaker for your needs.
-And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.
+And with Black Friday in full swing and Cyber Monday around the corner, you could get a bargain to boot.

 How we choose the best Google Assistant speakers